oeo/shimlar/README.md

 # shimlar

-arpg inspired by path of exile, built with bun and typescript. game logic ready for react client.
+arpg inspired by path of exile, built with bun and typescript. game logic with 330 tests.

 ## installation